Arts Illiana

 Fire & Police Museum

-See the first motorized fire truck used in Indiana and other exhibits, displays and collections of fire-fighting equipment.
+(Temporarily Closed) See the first motorized fire truck used in Indiana and other exhibits, displays and collections of fire-fighting equipment.
 Also see Terre Haute’s first horse-drawn ambulance operated by the police department in 1885.
 Police memorabilia, including record books of daily entries from 1910 to the 1940s, also are located at the museum.
 At this time the museum is closed for renovations.
 Please contact the Terre Haute Fire Department Headquarters for hours.
 Free admission.

 |